 In order to state specific principles of locative harmony we need to say more about location.
 We will start with a notion of exact location.
 Following Gilmore (2007), we assume that exact location is a primitive relation L(x, y) between an object x and a spatiotemporal region y.
 We also assume that x is exactly located at y when y shares the same size and shape as x, and stands in the same spatiotemporal relations to other objects as x does.
+We are thus effectively building physical location into location from the very beginning.
+We have chosen spatiotemporal location since, so far as anyone has discovered, that is the notion of location relevant for physical entities.
+That said, we are happy to leave it open that there are non-spatiotemporal forms of physical location as well, in which case our notion of location can be reformulated accordingly.
+What matters is physical location, not spatiotemporal location per se.
+Going forward, we won’t mention this restriction again unless necessary, leaving it implicit in the way we have understood location.

 Using exact location we can then define a notion of weak location—WKL(x,y).
 This notion can be defined in terms of exact location L(x,y) and a notion of mereological overlap O between locations (i.e., two locations overlap when they share a part in common).
 Thus, we can say that: